 - refrigerate for at least 1 hour before serving

 If you have to make the salad in advance, I would just boil the potatoes and eggs, and don't prepare the salad until you are ready to serve it.
 Just keep everything in the fridge, so they can be already cold, and then mix in the mayo, oil and vinegar before serving.

 The salad can be stored in the fridge overnight, but I wouldn't leave it in there for longer than a day, maximum two.
-I'm a bit paranoid with leaving food around for too long, even if it's in the fridge.

 Other potato salads

 Another delicious potato salad is my Russian Potato Salad.
 A bit different than a traditional potato salad, but equally yummy and as easy to make.
 And a big favourite with us too.

 Another great salad is my Salmon Nicoise Salad which uses boiled potatoes and other yummy veggies.

 If you’ve liked my POTATO AND EGG SALAD or any other recipe on the blog then don’t forget to rate the recipe and let me know how you got on in the comments below, I love hearing from you!
 You can also FOLLOW ME on FACEBOOK, and PINTEREST to see more delicious food and what I’m getting up to.